leonjza/elk-docker/README.md

 Your login URL will be something like <https://192.168.241.30:5601/>, using `elastic:7ivx2Jp17QFQCuZK1vEP` as the credentials (generated in the previous step)

 ## fleet

-Getting the fleet server up takes a bit more config.
-If you check `docker-compose ps` now, you will probably have the `fleet-server01` service in an exited state.
-Let's fix that.

----

 Setup the fleet server on the same host that has the stack.
 We install it on the bare metal here as it's also an agent.